-- · If significant amount of assets with outlying high net yield assumptions - Interaction between VAWG and the domestic regulator - Domestic regulator either handles with the company or invites VAWG to correspond directly with the company
+- If significant amount of assets with outlying high net yield assumptions - Interaction between VAWG and the domestic regulator - Domestic regulator either handles with the company or invites VAWG to correspond directly with the company

 AG 53 provides uniform guidance for the asset adequacy testing applied to life insurers and is effective for reserves reported with respect to the Dec.
 31, 2022, and subsequent annual statutory financial statements.
-A statement of actuarial opinion on the adequacy of the reserves and assets supporting reserves ofter the operative date of the Valuation Manual is required under Section 38 of the NAIC Standard Valuation Law (#820) and VM-30 of the Valuation Manual.
-Section 14A of Model #820 provides that actuarial opinions and related documents, including an asset adequacy analysis, are confidential information, while Section 14B provides that such confidential information may be shared with other state regulatory agencies and the NAIC.
-The asset adequacy analyses required under AG 53 reviewed in the preparation of this report were shared with the Valuation Analysis (E) Working Group and the NAIC in accordance with these requirements and continue to remain confidential in nature.
+A statement of actuarial opinion on the adequacy of the reserves and assets supporting reserves after the operative date of the Valuation Manual is required under Section 38 of the NAIC Standard Valuation Law (#820) and VM-30 of the Valuation Manual, Section 14.6 M Model #820 provides that actuarial opinions and related documents, including an asset adequacy analysis, are confidential information, while Section 148 provides that Statuarial opinions and related documents, including an asset adequacy analyses required under AG 53 reviewed in the preparation of this report were shared with the Valuation Analysis (E) Working Group and the NAIC in accordance with these requirements and continue to remain confidential in nature.